mdn/content/files/en-us/web/javascript/guide/working_with_objects/index.md

 You can refer to a property of an object either by its property name or by its ordinal index.
 If you initially define a property by its name, you must always refer to it by its name, and if you initially define a property by an index, you must always refer to it by its index.

-This restriction applies when you create an object and its properties with a constructor function (as we did previously with the `Car` object type) and when you define individual properties explicitly (for example, `myCar.color = "red"`).
-If you initially define an object property with an index, such as `myCar[5] = "25 mpg"`, you subsequently refer to the property only as `myCar[5]`.
+This restriction applies when you create an object and its properties with a constructor function (as we did previously with the `Car` object type) and when you define individual properties explicitly (for example, `myCar.color = 'red'`).
+If you initially define an object property with an index, such as `myCar[5] = '25 mpg'`, you subsequently refer to the property only as `myCar[5]`.

-The exception to this rule is array-like objects reflected from HTML, such as the `forms` array-like object.
+The exception to this rule is array-like objects reflected from HTML, such as the `document.forms` array-like object.
 You can always refer to objects in these array-like objects by either their ordinal number (based on where they appear in the document) or their name (if defined).
-For example, if the second `<FORM>` tag in a document has a `NAME` attribute of "myForm", you can refer to the form as `document.forms[1]` or `document.forms["myForm"]` or `document.forms.myForm`.
+For example, if the second `<form>` tag in a document has a `name="myForm"` attribute, you can refer to the form as `document.forms[1]` or `document.forms['myForm']` or `document.forms.myForm`.

 ## Defining properties for an object type